cse512-18s/marine-heatwave/README.md

 <p align="center">
   <img src="images/definingMHW.png" width="60%" height="60%" alt="hi" class="inline"/>
 </p>
 To study the impacts of these extreme events, marine heatwaves are defined relative to their temperature intensity using a 90th percentile threshold calculated over on a 30-year climatology (1988-2017).
-An event is considered a marine heatwave when at least 5 continuous days are above this threshold with no more than a 2-day gap in between. <br>
+An event is considered a marine heatwave when at least 5 continuous days are above this threshold with no more than a 2-day gap in between. <br></br>

 **Reference**: Hobday, A. J., L. V. Alexander, S. E. Perkins, D. A. Smale, S. C. Straub, J. Benthuysen, M. T. Burrows, M. G. Donat, M. Feng, N. J. Holbrook, P. J. Moore, E. C. J. Oliver, H. A. Scannell, A. Sen Gupta and T. Wernberg (2016), A hierarchical approach to defining marine heatwaves, _Prog.
 Oceanogr._, **141**: 227-238, [doi:10.1016/j.pocean.2015.12.014](https://www.sciencedirect.com/science/article/pii/S0079661116000057)